SmarterServices/node-force/node-force-module/README.md

 * run   `generator.generate()` as detailed below
 * run `npm install` (again as generate has modified the package.json file)
 * Run the main service in the port as hapi server
+### Run unit test

+To run the unit tests from your project directory open up a terminal and run the command `gulp tests`.

 ---
 ### Index: